cecid/hermes-docs/docs/source/web_service_communication.rst

    </SOAP-ENV:Body>
    </SOAP-ENV:Envelope>

 As with the SOAP request message, the ``<message_id>`` element is the ``message identifier`` assigned by Hermes in the sending party.
-The sending application can use it for later reference and status tracking with the status web service.
+The sending application can use it for later reference and status tracking with :ref:`ebms-2-0-get-status-ws` web service.

 .. _ebms-2-0-sender-rest: